Menu Icon

 Here are some signs that you might have severe OCD:

-• You experience intrusive thoughts on a daily basis
+• You experience intrusive thoughts daily

 • You spend a lot of time ritualizing and cleaning